 The revitalized YHA Mei Ho House Youth Hostel is equipped with 129 rooms including nostalgic themed rooms, a retro-styled café and a convenience store, allowing guests to experience the unique local culture.
 Meanwhile, Heritage of Mei Ho House, a museum in the hostel, takes visitors through the history of Sham Shui Po through a series of interactive displays and 1:1 sample units, allowing visitors to get a grasp of the development of early public housing in Hong Kong, free of charge.

 About Hong Kong Youth Hostels Association (HKYHA)

 Established in 1973, the Hong Kong Youth Hostels Association (HKYHA) is a non-profit organisation with no political or religious background, and is governed by an Executive Committee made up of individuals from all walks of Hong Kong society.
 HKYHA is a member of the International Youth Hostel Federation, joining forces with around 90 member countries and regions.

 HKYHA currently operates 7 hostels across Hong Kong Island, Kowloon and the New Territories.
 With different character, each hostel serves as a platform to encourage backpackers to explore the world, learn from each other and experience unique travel cultures.

-Ms. Fiona Chak, Marketing & Development Manager, Hong Kong Youth Hostels Association
+Department of Marketing & Development, Hong Kong Youth Hostels Association

 Tel: 3728 3532